 Cat Association Recognition:

-The Burmilla is a medium-sized cat, but she is also stocky and heavy.
+The Burmilla is a medium-sized cat, but is also stocky and heavy.
 This breed is somewhat compact while being very muscular with heavy boning.

 The Burmilla is a cat that is very rounded.
 The head is round and the tips of the ears are round.
 The profile shows a "break," and the eyes are very slightly slanted.

-The coat of the Burmilla is short and soft.
-Because of the original pairing, the coat is also thick and dense.
+The coat of the Burmilla is short and soft, because of the original pairing, the coat is also thick and dense.

 While Burmillas are placid cats, they also love their daily playtime.
 They love being adored by their parents and having their stomach rubbed and being petted.
 A daily petting session is a must for any Burmilla.

 The Burmilla started out as an accident.
 In 1981, a Chinchilla Persian male and a Lilac Burmese bred, and the female delivered four kittens.
 These kittens had an unusual black-tipped colouring.
-The look of these cats was so attractive that a breeding program was inaugurated to produce a cat that would have the short hair of the Burmese, the roundness taken from both breeds, and the unusual colouring seen in the initial kittens.
+The look of these cats was so attractive that a breeding programme was inaugurated to produce a cat that would have the short hair of the Burmese, the roundness taken from both breeds, and the unusual colouring seen in the initial kittens.